Trademark Registration for Restaurant

 Trademark Registration for Restaurants

 In the contemporary era, what is seen is sold.
 As a restaurant owner, you have the choice to decide how you want your brand to be seen.
 A brand that makes you different from the sheep, an identity – the misuse of which is an offence, a name that is popular, and customers keep coming back.
 All the successful food chains and restaurants are not known by their taste first but by their name/brand.
 For this reason, registering your trademark is important to protect the reputation of your restaurant.
 Trademark Registration protects your brand, prevents its misuse, and helps you build a long-term relationship with your customers.
-In India, you can register your trademark online or in person at the office.
+In India, you can register a trademark online or in person at the office.

 What is a Trademark?